nautilus-project/nautilus/docs/md/state.md

 ---

-**State** is a Nautilus concept best suited for develoeprs who are familiar with Solana's Accounts Model and the associated concept of Program-Derived Addresses (PDAs).
+**State** is a Nautilus concept best suited for developers who are familiar with Solana's Accounts Model and the associated concept of Program-Derived Addresses (PDAs).

 Declaring a struct with `#[derive(State)]` simply tells Nautilus to treat this data type as a traditional Solana PDA, so you'll have to provide seeds.